-Capital structure (Continued)
+Capital Structure (Continued)

-real structure (continued)

-Qua ntitative Disclosures

-b) The amount of Common Equity Tier 1 (CET1) capital The amount of Common Equity Tier 1 (CET1) capital as per disclosures in the audited financial statements as of 31 December 2015 are as follows:
+c) The amount of Additional Tier 1 The amount of Additional Tier 1 (AT1) capital as per disclosures in the audited

+(AT1) capital financial statements as of 31 December 2016 are as follows:

-lı . n million Taka
+In million Taka

 Particulars Amount

-Paid up capital 2,000.0

-Non-repayable share premium account 11.1

-Statutory reserve 7,487.6

-General reserve -

-Retained earnings (including proposed cash dividend for 2015) 5,321.9

-Dividend equalization account 966.8

-Other (if any item approved by Bangladesh Bank) 45 707 4

-Sub-Total of Tier 1 Capital [A] 15,787.4

-c) The amount of Additional Tier 1 (AT1) capital The amount of Additional Tier 1 (AT1) capital as per disclosures financial statements as of 31 December 2015 are as follows: in the audited n million Taka

-Particulars Amount

 Non-cumulative irredeemable preference shares -

 Instruments issued by the banks that meet the qualifying criteria for AT1 -

 Others (if any item approved by Bangladesh Bank) -

 Sub-Total AT1 Capital [B] -

-d) The amount of Tier 2 capital The amount of Tier 2 capital as per disclosures in the audited fi statements as of 31 December 2015 are as follows: nancial n million Taka
+d) The amount of Tier 2 capital The amount of Tier 2 capital as per disclosures in the audited fi statements as of 31 December 2016 are as follows: nancial 1 million Taka

 Particulars Amount

-General provision against unclassified loans and off-balance sheet exposures (including OBU) 1,625.8
+General provision against unclassified loans and off-balance

+sheet exposures (including OBU) 2,326.6

-All other preference shares
+All other preference shares -

-Subordinated debt 4,401.9
+Subordinated debt 3,700.1

 Revaluation Reserves as on 31 December 2014 (50% of Fixed Assets and HTM Securities) 475.2

-Others (if any item approved by Bangladesh Bank)
+Others (if any item approved by Bangladesh Bank) -

-Sub-Total of Tier 2 Capital [C] 6,502.9
+Sub-Total of Tier 2 Capital [C] 6,501.9

 e) Regulatory Adjustments/ n million Taka

-Deductions from capital Particulars Amount
+· Deductions from capital Particulars Amount

-Deferred tax assets against the specific loan loss provision from CET 1 capital 1,057.6
+Deferred tax assets against the specific loan loss provision from CET 1 capital 1,812.4

-Revaluation Reserves for Fixed Assets, Securities (20% for the year 2015) from Tier 2 capital 95.0
+Revaluation Reserves for Fixed Assets, Securities (40% for the year 2016) from Tier 2 capital 190.1

-Sub-Total of Deduction [D] 1,152.6
+Sub-Total of Deduction [D] 2,002.5

-f) Total eligible capital lı n million Taka
+f) Total eligible capital n million Taka

-Particulars Amount
+5, Particulars Amount

-Total Eligible Capital [A+B+C-D] 21,137.7
+Total Eligible Capital [A+B+C-D] 21,249.4

+iorai milliore enhiter fui pie pl 21,21014

-^{} As per the Bangladesh Bank instructions contained in BRPD Circular No. 11 dated 12 December 2011 and BRPD letter No. BRPD(BFIS)661/14B(P)/2015-18014 dated 24 December 2015.
+As per the Bangladesh Bank instructions contained in BRPD Circular No. 11 dated 12 December 2011 and BRPD letter No. BRPD(BFIS)661/14B(P)/2015-18014 dated 24 December 2015.